N3UN3R/data_preparation/README.md

 KonzessionsGetter.py
 - contains function that matches Konzessionsabgaben from all households from assetList.json to their meterIds
 - contains function that matches Konzessionsabgaben from all prosumer Households from assetListe.json to their meterIds
+- contains function that calculates the Konzessionsabgaben-Difference from all prosumer households to all households